10 home items to help you live more sustainably

 • Mason jars.
 You can always store food in these, and they look pretty when you bring your lunch to work in them, too.

 • Go with ceramic.
-Ceramic food storage containers (like these) are fridge and freezer safe, and can be microwaved or put in the oven.
+Ceramic food storage containers are fridge and freezer safe, and can be microwaved or put in the oven.

 7. Organic cotton dish towels